-Note by the Editor: The following document is a slightly abridged translation of a German-language pamphlet which comrade Michael Pröbsting wrote in 2004.
+Note by the Editorial Board: The following document is a slightly abridged translation of a German-language pamphlet which comrade Michael Pröbsting wrote in 2004.
 It was first published as a pamphlet of the Austrian section of the League for the Fifth International (LFI).
 It was republished in the German-language Journal of the LFI “Revolutionärer Marxismus” No.35 in 2005.
 It was translated and published in the same year in “Fifth International” Vol.1, No.2 (the English-language journal of the LFI).

 Comrade Pröbsting – a member of the international leadership of the LFI – was bureaucratically expelled from this organization in April 2011 together with other comrades a few weeks after they formed a faction in opposition against the increasing centrist degeneration of the LFI.
 The expelled comrades built immediately after their expulsion a new organization and founded together with sister organizations in Pakistan, Sri Lanka and the USA the Revolutionary Communist International Tendency (RCIT) in April 2012.

 We republish this document because, while it was written nine years ago, its fundamental analyzes of the inner contradictions of European imperialism are still valid and have been proven correct.